View all newsletters

 Top suite: The Royal Suite

-As befits its name, this lavish suite is kitted out royally with three uniquely designed bedrooms, a drawing room, dining area, study and kitchen.
-The drawing room and dining area, in regal gold and blue tones, can accommodate up to ten dining guests, whilst just around the corner the red-and-gold-colored study provides a private, cozy space for the handling of any personal affairs.
+As befits its name, the lavish Royal Suite is kitted out royally with three uniquely designed bedrooms, a drawing room, dining area, study and kitchen.
+The drawing room and dining area, in regal gold and blue tones, can accommodate up to ten dining guests, while just around the corner the red-and-gold-colored study provides a private, cozy space for the handling of any personal affairs.

 VIP services include a 24-hour personal butler, business facilities, music system and a digital TV with films on demand, two-line telephone (private and operator-assisted numbers), dedicated facsimile, mobile phone and voice mail.